CR Meeting Format 002

 What is Compassionate Recovery?

-Compassionate Recovery is a new paradigm for healing.
-It’s open to anyone with any degree of attachment and uses solutions from any system, tradition, technique, meditation or treatment.
+Compassionate Recovery is a paradigm for healing.
+It’s open to anyone who wants to attend.
+CR is open to use solutions from any system or tradition, technique, meditation or treatment.
 The meetings are dynamic in that they can focus on specific topics, addictions, principles such as life skills, meditation, yoga, non-violent communication as a regular format.
 Meeting facilitators and members can change topics based on the needs of the community.

 Traditional 12-Step programs are normally limited to a specific problem, such as alcohol, and a single solution, such as the 12 Steps.
 Unlike these limited models, CR is fully inclusive of anyone on a Spectrum of Addiction that ranges from problematic attachments to full blown addictions.